litestar-org/litestar/docs/usage/responses.rst

 Streaming Responses
 -------------------

-To return a streaming response use the :class:`StreamingResponse <.response.StreamingResponse>` class.
+To return a streaming response use the :class:`Stream <.response.Stream>` class.
 The class receives a single positional arg, that must be an iterator delivering the stream:

 .. literalinclude:: /examples/responses/streaming_responses.py